maaxmk/SequenceFile/README.md

 - total num steps in sequence (INT16, 2 byte : 65535 steps max)
 * from this point the number of bytes in the file is variable

+STEP STRUCTURE
-STEP STRUCTURE, this structure is variable length and repeats for each step:
+This structure is variable length and repeats for each step:
-- step beginning (INT32, 4 bytes : 0x53544550[constant] aka STEP in ascii. this helps check that steps are the size they say they are, by providing a consistent anchor at the begining of each one)
+- step beginning (INT32, 4 bytes : 0x53544550[constant] aka STEP in ascii. this helps check
+    that steps are the size they say they are, by providing a consistent anchor at the begining of each one)
 - step size (INT16, 2 bytes : the number of bytes for the step, including the step size, beginning and number of bytes in parameters)
-[ if step size is 0x6 that means their is no param data in the step, there should never be less than 6 ]
+[ if step size is 0x6 that means their is no param data in the step, there should never be
+    less than 6 ]
 * from this point the number of bytes in the step is variable

+PARAMETER STRUCTURE
-PARAMETER STRUCTURE, this structure is variable length and repeats for each parameter in the step:
+This structure is variable length and repeats for each parameter in the step:
 [ param size is not givin explicitly, but it is param name size + 4 ]
 - param beginning (INT8, 1 byte : 0x56[constant] aka V in ascii )
-- param name size (INT16, 2 bytes : the number of bytes in the param name, i.e. the number of ASCII characters) [ if param name size is equal to 0 the param is invalid and should be ignored. the param size should be 4 in this case ]
+- param name size (INT16, 2 bytes : the number of bytes in the param name, i.e. the number of ASCII characters)
+[ if param name size is equal to 0 the param is invalid and should be ignored. the param
+    size should be 4 in this case ]
 * from this point the number of bytes in the parameter is variable
 - param name (X bytes : string in ASCII)
 - param value (INT8, 1 byte : the value of the parameter, 0-255 int)